Azure/batch-shipyard/docs/13-batch-shipyard-configuration-pool.md

 ```

 The `pool_specification` property has the following members:

 * (required) `id` is the compute pool ID.
 * (required) `vm_configuration` specifies the image configuration for the
 VM.
 Either `platform_image` or `custom_image` must be specified.
 You cannot
 specify both.
 If using a custom image, please see the
 [Custom Image Guide](63-batch-shipyard-custom-images.md) first.
     * (required for platform image) `platform_image` defines the Marketplace
       platform image to use:
-    * (required for platform image) `publisher` is the publisher name of the
+        * (required for platform image) `publisher` is the publisher name of
-      Marketplace VM image.
+          the Marketplace VM image.
         * (required for platform image) `offer` is the offer name of the
           Marketplace VM image.
-    * (required for platform image) `sku` is the sku name of the Marketplace
+        * (required for platform image) `sku` is the sku name of the
-      VM image.
+          Marketplace VM image.
         * (optional) `version` is the image version to use.
 The default is
           `latest`.
         * (optional) `native` will convert the platform image to use native
           Docker container support for Azure Batch, if possible.
 This can
           potentially lead to faster compute node provisioning and better
           task management (such as job and task termination while tasks are
           running), in exchange for some other features that are not available
-      in this mode such as task-level data ingress or task-level data egress
+          in this mode such as task-level data ingress or task-level data
-      that is not bound for Azure Storage Blobs.
-If there is no `native`
+          egress that is not bound for Azure Storage Blobs.
+If there is
-      conversion equivalent for the specified `publisher`, `offer`, `sku`
+          no `native` conversion equivalent for the specified `publisher`,
-      then no conversion is performed.
-The default is `false`.
+          `offer`, `sku` then no conversion is performed.
+The default is
+          `false`.
     * (required for custom image) `custom_image` defines the custom image to
       use.
 AAD `batch` credentials are required to use custom iamges for both
       Batch service and User Subscription modes.
         * (required for custom image) `arm_image_id` defines the ARM image id
           to use as the OS image for the pool.
 The ARM image must be in the
           same subscription and region as the Batch account.
         * (required for custom image) `node_agent` is the node agent sku id to
           use with this custom image.
 You can view supported base images and
           their node agent sku ids with the `pool listskus` command.
         * (optional) `native` will opt to use native Docker container support
           if possible.
-This provides better task management (such as job and task
+This provides better task management (such as job and
-      termination while tasks are running), in exchange for some other
+          task termination while tasks are running), in exchange for some other
           features that are not available in this mode such as task-level data
           ingress or task-level data egress that is not bound for Azure Storage
           Blobs.
 The default is `false`.
 * (required) `vm_size` is the
 [Azure Virtual Machine Instance Size](https://azure.microsoft.com/en-us/pricing/details/virtual-machines/).
 Please note that not all regions have every VM size available.
 * (required) `vm_count` is the number of compute nodes to allocate.
 You may
 specify a mixed number of compute nodes in the following properties:
     * (optional) `dedicated` is the number of dedicated compute nodes to
       allocate.
 These nodes cannot be pre-empted.
 The default value is `0`.
     * (optional) `low_priority` is the number of low-priority compute nodes to
       allocate.
 These nodes may be pre-empted at any time.
 Workloads that
       are amenable to `low_priority` nodes are those that do not have strict
       deadlines for pickup and completion.
 Optimally, these types of jobs would
       checkpoint their progress and be able to recover when re-scheduled.
       The default value is `0`.
 * (optional) `resize_timeout` is the amount of time allowed for resize
 operations (note that creating a pool resizes from 0 to the specified number
 of nodes).
 The format for this property is a timedelta with a string
 representation of "d.HH:mm:ss".
 "HH:mm:ss" is required, but "d" is optional,
 if specified.
 If not specified, the default is 15 minutes.
+This should not
+be specified (and is ignored) for `autoscale` enabled pools.
 * (optional) `max_tasks_per_node` is the maximum number of concurrent tasks
 that can be running at any one time on a compute node.
 This defaults to a
 value of 1 if not specified.
 The maximum value for the property that Azure